-Erebus and Terror site was designated a national historic site of Canada in 1992 because:
+The Wrecks of HMS Erebus and HMS Terror was designated a National Historic Site of Canada in 1992.
+It is recognized because:

 In 1845, Captain Sir John Franklin sailed from the United Kingdom in search of a Northwest Passage through what is now the Canadian Arctic.
-He and his crew travelled aboard the 370-tonne HMS Erebus and the 340-tonne HMS Terror, each of which had been refitted and strengthened for polar service and contained equipment to conduct zoological, botanical, magnetic and geologic surveys.
-Originally designed as sail-powered naval mortar bomb vessels, these wooden ships were of extremely strong construction.
-For Franklin’s expedition the vessels were fitted with iron sheathing at the bow and equipped with a 20-horsepower steam engine and a single screw propeller, capable of moving the ships at 4 knots.
+He and his men travelled aboard the 370-ton HMS Erebus and the 340-ton HMS Terror, each of which had been refitted and strengthened for polar service and contained equipment to conduct zoological, botanical, magnetic and geologic surveys.
+Originally designed as sail-powered naval mortar bomb vessels, these wooden ships were of strong construction.
+For Franklin’s 1845 expedition each vessel was fitted with iron bow sheathing and equipped with a steam engine and a single screw propeller, capable of moving the ships at 4 knots.

-Other than a chance encounter with a whaling vessel in 1845, Franklin, his crew and his vessels were never seen again.
-There were several unsuccessful search and rescue operations; however, no news of the crew was discovered until almost 20 years later when explorer John Rae learned from Inuit that the expedition had ended in the loss of the ships and their crews.
+Other than a chance encounter with a whaling vessel in 1845, Franklin, his crew and his vessels were never seen again by Europeans.
+There were many subsequent unsuccessful search and rescue operations; however, no news of the crews was discovered until almost 20 years later when explorer John Rae learned from Inuit that the expedition had ended in the loss of the ships and their crews.
 In 1859, a message initially dated May 1847 was found during a search expedition led by Captain McClintock, in a cairn on King William Island.
-The message gave the locations of HMS Erebus and HMS Terror and stated that in 1846 the crews were preparing to over-winter while the ships were lodged in pack ice.
-There was also a message penned by the captain of Terror and dated 17 months later.
-He recorded that the ships had been stuck in the ice for a year-and-a-half, and that Franklin and several crew members had perished.
-The survivors had deserted the ships and were making for Back’s Fish River, to the southeast, but were never heard from again.
-Captain Sir John Franklin was designated as a person of national historic significance in 1945 because of his explorations in the Canadian Arctic during the 19th century.
+It gave the locations of HMS Erebus and HMS Terror lodged in pack ice off the northwest flank of the island.
+A later message, penned in April 1848, stated that the ships had now been stuck in the ice for a year-and-a-half, and that Franklin and some crew members had perished.
+The survivors had deserted the ships and were making for the Great Fish River (now the Back River), to the southeast.
+No additional written documentation from the expedition has, to date, been found that adds appreciably to this cairn note.

-Key elements that contribute to the heritage character of the site include:
+Key elements contributing to the heritage value of this site include:

-- its location in the Canadian Arctic, in Erebus Bay, Nunavut;
+- their locations in the Canadian Arctic, Nunavut;

-- any remains of the the wooden construction of the vessels, the iron sheathing at the bow, the copper hull sheathing, and the 20-horsepower steam engine with a propeller drive (one associated with each wreck);
+- any remains of the wooden construction of the vessels, the iron bow sheathing, and the two steam engines with a propeller drive (one associated with each wreck);

 - the integrity of any surviving or as yet unidentified archaeological remains which may be found within the site in their original placement and extent, including tools, personal effects, armaments and any other nautical paraphernalia.